top of page

 Moffic, Evan.
 What Every Christian Needs to Know About the Jewishness of Jesus: A New Way of Seeing the Most Influential Rabbi in History.
 Nashville: Abingdon, 2016.

 Moseley, Ron.
 Yeshua: A Guide to the Real Jesus and the Original Church.
-Clarksville, MD: Messianic Jewish Pubs., 1996.
+Clarksville, MD: Messianic Jewish Publications, 1996.

 Rubin, Barry, and David H. Stern.
 The Complete Jewish Study Bible.
 Peabody, MA: Hendrickson, 2016.